SkywalkerWesley/python-desktop-app/README.md

 ## Project summary

 Each module in this project is a Python program that aids in the use of Mass Spectrometers and other instruments used for analyzing plant respiration in the WSU Cousins Plant Biology Lab.
+Currently being worked on spring semester 2026 for CPT_S-421.

 ### Additional information about the project